wireseo/tp/docs/UserGuide.md

 <br>Examples:
 * `view -cp`

+When the consultation time is the same as the local time (year, month, date, hour, and minute all equal), it is considered as a past consultation.

 #### 6.6.5 Viewing upcoming Consultation sessions : `-cu`

 Shows all `upcoming consultation` sessions.
 <br>**Format: `view -cu`**
 <br>Examples:
 * `view -cu`

+When the time of the consultation displayed by `view -cu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming consultation when you enter `view -cu`.
+This is to encourage the tutors to have this screen open while holding the consultation session.
+When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated consultation list with the current local time as the standard.

 #### 6.6.6 Viewing all Mastery Check sessions : `-mc`